noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

 - cold starts: when a new execution env is required and lambda must start the init phase from scratch
 - warm starts: when an existing execution env can be reused
 - Customer Master Key: CMK: aws provides one free of charge, or you can provide one (which is charged at the KMS rate)
+- function errors: lambda invokes your function successfuly, but the function timesout/errors
+- invocation errors: requests to lambda are rejected before your function receives it; e.g. invalid permissions/throttling

 ## basics